ciropinto1982/Spectral-fitting-with-SPEX/SPEX-simple-fits/README.md

 - "SPEX_fit_example_SS.com" shows how to fit the high-resolution grating spectrum (e.g. XMM/RGS or Chandra/HETGS-LETGS) of a bright X-ray source, such as nova or another supersoft source, assuming a blackbody continuum corrected for redshift and interstellar absorption + plasma models of photoionised (wind-like) and collisionally ionised (shocked) ejecta.
 On this GitHub there's a full tutorial on this.

+- "SPEX_plot_transmission.sh" is a simple SPEX script that defines several absorbers applied to a flat powerlaw and compute their individual transmission.
+PYTHON is then called to read the SPEX's output QDP/ASCII files and plot each transmission in one single PNG file.

 License: This user-friendly public code was developed for and published in the paper Pinto et al. (2017), DOI: 10.1093/mnras/stx641, arXiv: 1612.05569, bibcode: 2017MNRAS.468.2865P.
 You're kindly recommended to refer to such paper when using this code, especially to compare and corroborate your results .